 HOW TO BEGIN

 If you're interested in working with me, just get in touch via phone, email, or the form below (whatever method you prefer) and I will get back to you within 24 hours.
 If you email me, please check your spam folder if you find yourself waiting for my reply.

 It will help to know a little bit about what has brought you to counselling, and what times in the week might work best for you.

 Assuming we can match your schedule and my availability, we will arrange an initial meeting and you can decide after that if you want to continue meeting on a regular basis.

+Abuse.
+Affairs.
+Ageing.
 Anger.
 Anxiety.
 Bereavement.
 Childhood Experiences.
 Depression.
+Divorce.
+Dreams.
 Emotional Disturbance.
 Friendships.
 Frustration.
 Intimate Relationships.
 Life Transitions.
+Low self-esteem.
 Marital Problems.
+Midlife.
 Misophonia.
+Panic.
 Parenting Issues.
+Relationships.
+Sadness.
 Self Harm.
-Self-Esteem.
 Sex and Sexuality.
 Sleep.
 Stress.
 Suicidal Thinking.
 Trauma.
 Work Problems.

-Not every problem has a neat label, or a neat solution.
-But talking about it can often be the first, most important step in relaxing its grip on you.
+Labels like this tell us very little about your actual individual experience.
+And not every problem has a neat label, or a neat solution.
+But talking about it can often be the first and most important step in relaxing its grip on you.